FreySolarEye/freysolareye.github.io/_posts/2023-03-18-Tearing-The-Fourth-Wall-Breaking-Zyxel-Encryption.md

 toc_label: "Table of Contents"
 ---

-During a Web App  Penetration Test assessment for a client, i came across  a **Zyxel ZyWall 310 Web Portal**.
-At the time i couldn't exploit it nor i could find any weaknesses on it but for some reason it stuck on my head, and i thought that i want to poke around and dissect the firmware.
-This  blog  describes my train of thought and how i approached it, and what techniques i applied to bypass the encryption mechanism of the stock firmware to get the uncompressed version of it.
-As far as i know this topic has been analyzed on plenty of research papers already.
-Shout out to **@jaylagorio** and **@Dr Amir Mehmood** for the awesome research they've done so far.
+During a web application penetration test assessment for a client, I came across a Zyxel ZyWall 310 web portal.
+At the time, I couldn’t exploit it, nor could I find any weaknesses in it, but for some reason, it stuck in my head.
+I thought that I wanted to poke around and dissect the firmware.
+This blog describes my train of thought, how I approached it, and what techniques I applied to bypass the encryption mechanism of the stock firmware to get the uncompressed version of it.
+As far as I know, this topic has been analyzed in plenty of research papers already.
+Shout out to **@jaylagorio** and **@Dr Amir Mehmood** for the awesome research they’ve done so far.

 # Disclaimer
 {:.no_toc}